Bokashi Composting FAQ

 • Non organic materials

-• One Or Two Bins?
+One Or Two Bins?

-You can do Bokashi composting with just one bin however once its full the bin has to sit and ferment for two weeks meaning your throwing away compost gold during that time.
 This is why most people will have two bins and then cycle between the bins so that compost gold is always available and no food waste is going to the regular bin service.

 • Why does my Bokashi bin smell bad?

 A sour, fermented smell is normal.
-If it smells rotten:

-• Add more bran
+• Add more Bokashi bran

 • Ensure liquid is drained off